 According to the National Alliance on Mental Illness, approximately one in five adults in the U.S. suffer from a mental illness.
 My mental illness never impacted me on an interpersonal level until I started dating my high school boyfriend, Brian.

-never dated a person with a mental illness like mine.
+However, I have never dated a person with a mental illness like mine.

 I didn’t receive an official diagnosis of generalized anxiety disorder or take prescribed medication until age 18. more